-Institute Fellow Matthew Houser, IU Professor Eric Sandweiss, IU Center for Survey Research, and their collaborators will survey the entire state of Indiana, focusing on seven distinct historical and geographic regions and their major communities: The Industrial Northwest, Soy/Corn Belt, Greater Indianapolis, Southern Hill Country, Wabash Valley Towns and Cities, Whitewater Valley, and Ohio River Valley towns.
-Communities across these regions will partner with the Institute in this contemporary social study and with green infrastructure research initiatives.
+ERI Fellow Matthew Houser, IU Professor Eric Sandweiss, the IU Center for Survey Research, and their collaborators reached out to 10,000 Hoosiers across the state, focusing on seven distinct historical and geographic regions and their major communities: the Industrial Northwest, Corn and Soy Belt, Metropolitan Indianapolis, Southeast, Wabash River Valley, Southwestern/Indiana Uplands, and Ohio River Valley.